A Unified Algorithm for Nonconvex Decentralized Nonlinear Optimization: NUMERICAL EXPERIMENTS

+We now compare UDOA(1) and UDOA(2) with the following well-established gradient-tracking-type algorithms: Gradient Tracking (GT) \cite{nedic2017achieving}, Global Update Tracking ({GUT}) \cite{NEURIPS2023_98f8c89a}, Momentum Tracking ({MT}) \cite{takezawa2022momentum}, Distributed Stochastic Momentum Tracking ({DSMT}) \cite{huang2024accelerated}, on the four datasets: \textbf{mushrooms}(\textbf{ijcnn1};\textbf{w8a};\textbf{a9a}).
+Although {GUT}, {MT}, and {DSMT} are stochastic methods, since we focuses on comparing deterministic decentralized methods, full gradients are used for these methods.
+The following parameters are set according to each algorithm's best performance.
+Following the notations in their source papers, for each of the above four datasets, we set $\eta=0.06(0.09;0.09;0.08)$ in GT; set $\eta_t=(0.01;0.01;0.01;0.02)\times n^{1/2}/t^{1/3}$ and $\mu=0.3$ in GUT; set $\eta=0.05$ and $\beta=0.31(0.41;0.33;0.35)$ in MT: set $\eta_{w}=1/(1+\sqrt{1-(1-\sigma)^2})$, $\beta=1-(1-\sqrt{\eta_{w}})/n^{1/3}$, and $\alpha=0.04(0.08;0.04;0.08)$ in DSMT, where $\sigma$ is defined in \textbf{Lemma \ref{property W}}.
 All algorithms except GUT need two rounds of communication per iteration.
-GUT needs only one round communication per iteration but uses a decreasing stepsize, which yields slow convergence as shown in Fig.~\ref{noncovex}.
-Hence, only optimality error against communication volume is shown in Fig.~\ref{noncovex}, where we can see our UDNA(1) and UDNA(2) are significantly better than GT and momentum-based methods, including MT and DSMT, for this set of nonconvex classification problems.
+GUT needs only one round communication per iteration but uses a decreasing stepsize, which yields slow convergence as shown in Fig.~\ref{nonconvex}.
+Hence, only optimality error against communication volume is shown in Fig.~\ref{nonconvex}, where we can see UDOA(1) and UDOA(2) are significantly better than GT and momentum-based methods, including MT and DSMT, for this set of nonconvex classification problems.